 How We Bridge Preeminent Innovators with Silicon Valley

 Silicon Valley’s core investment philosophy is “bet on founders.”
 Research Bridge Partners takes that philosophy and extends it to midcontinent university scientists: we bet on the labs and the scientists who have or will co-found the company.
-That’s why Research Bridge Partners developed the most comprehensive national database of academic researchers and invented analytics to identify the less than 1% of academic researchers whose research can lead to pivotal advancements and who can be serial co-founders of successful science-based startups.
+That’s why Research Bridge Partners developed the most comprehensive national database of academic researchers and invented analytics to identify the less than 1% of academic researchers whose talent and mindset can lead to pivotal advancements and who can be serial co-founders of successful science-based startups.

 Our proprietary analytics study factors ranging from the volume and velocity of an innovator’s published research to the unconventionality of the research itself.
 This lets us create a fingerprint reflecting the researcher’s unique approach to science.